Augusta93/Palmora-Group-HR-Analysis-Project-Incubator-Hib-/README.md

 <img width="424" alt="image" src="https://github.com/user-attachments/assets/e5a963ff-5988-4b25-8f63-af721a3d6592" />

-✅ Conclusion
+✅ **Conclusion**
-- Palmoria Group is taking deliberate steps to focus on gender-related issues within the organization and its region.
+  - 1. Palmoria Group is taking deliberate steps to focus on gender-related issues within the organization and its region.
-- gender balancing and inclusion to bring values and transparency.
+ -  2. Gender balancing and inclusion to bring values and transparency.

+👩 **About Me**

+Kosu Augusta Ufuoma is zealous and ready to solve problems with data,and organize data for reality result.

-📫 Contact
+📫 **Contact**
 -  Email: kosuaugusta@gmail.com
 - Phone: +2348100055884
 - LinkedIn: http://www.LinkedIn.com/in/augusta-kosu-659727232